MetrANOVA/website/pages/index.md

 technical capabilities.
 Success comes from member organizations and the broader community using these capabilities publicly and privately within their infrastructure.
-To avoid competing against stakeholders' interests, the Consortium will focus on developing tools, tactics, and techniques but will not offer measurement services.
+To avoid competing against stakeholders' interests, the consortium will focus on developing tools, tactics, and techniques but will not offer measurement services.
 However, Member Organizations and the broader community are encouraged to use these tools, tactics, and techniques to create appropriate local, distributed, and federated solutions.

-This Consortium will focus on three types of deliverables:
+This consortium will focus on three types of deliverables:

  - Develop and share open architectures, technical components, design patterns, best practices, and policy recommendations to create